thomasrstorey/KDL-Parser/README.md

 # DESCRIPTION

-KDL::Parser is a Perl implementation of the [KDL](https://github.com/kdl-org/kdl) (pronounce like "cuddle") document language.
+KDL::Parser is a Perl implementation of the [KDL](https://github.com/kdl-org/kdl) (pronounced like "cuddle") document language.

 # LICENSE